Our Services

 Helpful Resources

-Brown discharge is usually just old blood, most often at the start or end of a period, but it can also happen with ovulation, early pregnancy implantation, birth control changes, or perimenopause.
+Brown discharge is typically old blood leaving the body, most commonly seen at the start or end of a menstrual period.
+It can also occur with ovulation, early pregnancy implantation, birth control changes, or perimenopause.

 If you're asking yourself, "why is my discharge brown?", you're not alone.
 Brown vaginal discharge is common and usually not a sign of anything serious.
 In many cases, it simply means that a small amount of old blood is leaving your body.